ComedyLost/Doki-Doki-Takeover-V-Slice-Port/README.md

 # Current Plans

 - Implement a custom dialogue system to handle cutscenes instead of using the V-Slice conversation system (would make cutscenes a lot easier to port)
+- Add new difficulty charts / copy normal chart to easy and hard difficulty as a separate download (Requested feature)
+- Add Mobile Support
 - Make the menus fully functional
 - Port the rest of the mod
   - This means that 0.7 is scrapped since 0.6 will now be the last update (unless there is more I could possibly add) (Pico Mixes / Erect Remixes?)